logchimp/docs/docs/install/source.md

 ---
 title: Install from Source
+description: This guide is for installing a local development copy of LogChimp from source code, primarily for development purposes.
 slug: /docs/install/source
 ---

 <!-- components -->

 import Blockquote from "@/components/Blockquote"

-This guide is for installing a local development copy of LogChimp from source code, primarily for development purposes.

 ## Prerequisites